vladyslav-pauk/isnmm/README.md

 # README

-A basic codebase for training a VAE with AEVB algorithm  on MNIST dataset, implemented with PyTorch Lightning framework and WandB logger.
+A codebase for training a VAE with AEVB algorithm  on MNIST dataset, implemented with PyTorch Lightning framework and WandB logger.